 In September 2020, two additional derivative complaints were filed in the United States District Court for the District of Maryland (in cases captioned Olin v.
 Plank, et al. (filed September 1, 2020), and Smith v.
 Plank, et al. (filed September 8, 2020), respectively).
 Prior to the filing of the derivative complaints in these two actions, neither of the purported stockholders made a demand that the Company's Board of Directors pursue the claims asserted in the complaints.
 On November 20, 2020, another derivative complaint was filed in the United States District Court for the District of Maryland, in a case captioned Viskovich v.
-Plank, et al. Prior to filing his derivative complaint, the plaintiff in the Viskovich made a demand that the Company's Board of Directors pursue the claims asserted in the complaint, the plaintiff in the Viskovich action should not be demand.
+Plank, et al. Prior to filing his derivative complaint, the plaintiff in the Viskovich matter made a demand that the Company's Board of Directors pursue the claims asserted in the complaint but filed suit before the Board had responded to the demand.
 Following an investigation, a majority of disinterested and independent directors of the Company determined that the claims asserted in the demand by the plaintiff in the Viskovich action should not be pursued by the Company and informed the plaintiff of that determination.

 The complaints in the Olin, Smith, and Viskovich cases name Mr. Plank, certain other current and former members of the Company's Board of Directors, and certain current and former Company executives as defendants, and name the Company as a nominal defendant.
-The complaints in these actions assert allegations similar to those in the TAC filed in the Company's practice of shifting sales between quarterly periods supposedly to appear healthier and its purported failure to disclose that practice; (iii) the Company's internal controls with respect to revenue recognition and inventory management; (iv) the Company's supposed failure to timely disclose investigations by the SEC and DOJ; and/or (v) the company's directors and executives while the alleged wrongdoing was occurring.
+The complaints in these actions assert allegations similar to those in the TAC filed in the Consolidated Securities Action matter discussed above, including allegations challenging (i) the Company's disclosures related to growth and consumer demand for certain of the Company's products; (ii) the Company's practice of shifting sales between quarterly periods supposedly to appear healthier and its purported failure to disclose that practice; (iii) the Company's internal controls with respect to revenue recognition and inventory management; (iv) the Company's supposed failure to timely disclose investigations by the SEC and DOJ; and/or (v) the compensation paid to the Company's directors and executives while the alleged wrongdoing was occurring.
 The complaints assert breach of fiduciary duty, unjust enrichment, gross mismanagement, and/or corporate waste claims against the individual defendants.
-The Viskovich complaint as asserts a contribution claim against certain defendants under the federal securities laws.
+The Viskovich complaint also asserts a contribution claim against certain defendants under the federal securities laws.
 These complaints seek damages on behalf of the Company and certain corporate governance related actions.